 Polymerase chain reaction (PCR); restriction enzyme digest; capillary electrophoresis

 FLT3 is a receptor tyrosine kinase (RTK) that dimerizes on binding its ligand, the cytokine FLT3 ligand (FL), which then undergoes autophosphorylation, and transduces signals downstream (STAT, AKT, ERK) that promote proliferation and survival.
 Activating mutations of FLT3 are common mutations found in AML.
 A particular form of FLT3 is mutated by duplicating coding sequence derived from the juxtamenbrane domain inserted in tandem (internal tandem duplication (ITD).
 These FLT3-ITD mutations result in the constitutive activation of the tyrosine kinase function.
 Patients with FLT3-ITD mutations have increased relapse rates and reduced overall survival.
 Point mutations in the activation loop of the kinase domain, most commonly at the residue Asp 835 (D835), also known as tyrosine kinase domain (TKD) mutations, also result in the constitutive activation of the FLT3 kinase.
 Signaling from FLT3-TKD mutations does not appear as abnormal, and the prognostic impact appears to be less severe when compared with ITD mutations (FLT3-ITD mutations are found in ~23% of AML cases, whereas TKD mutations are found in 7%).
-Recently the FDA approved a new combination treatment of AML that is FLT3 mutation positive.
-The kinase inhibitor RYDAPT® (midostaurin), in combination with chemotherapy was approved as the first targeted therapy for AML.

 |Order Code||Order Code Name||Order Loinc||Result Code||Result Code Name||UofM||Result LOINC|